wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-apply-next-generation-protection/includes/intelligent-protection.md

 - Identifying new malware and providing users with signature files to download onto their devices.
 - Scanning all files and processes against these signatures.
 When a match is found, the file or program is quarantined and blocked from running any code.

 You're aware that this flow works well in most cases but relies on the antivirus provider responding rapidly with signatures for new threats.
 Users have to download the latest signatures often and, although downloads are often automated, protection for new threats is not instantaneous.
 You've also experienced users disregarding the warnings they receive from their antivirus software and running the dangerous code anyway.
-Microsoft Defender's next-generation antivirus technologies provide automatic, instantaneous protection against new and emerging threats and close the loop holes in the traditional antivirus model.
+Microsoft Defender for Cloud's next-generation antivirus technologies provide automatic, instantaneous protection against new and emerging threats and close the loop holes in the traditional antivirus model.

 Let's examine some of the capabilities of Microsoft Defender for Endpoint's next-generation protection.